Wolfenbüttel: History

 A first settlement, probably restricted to a tiny islet in the Oker river, was founded in the tenth century.
 It was mentioned in 1118 as Wulferisbuttle, when the Saxon count Widekind of Wolfenbüttel erected a water castle on the important trade route from Brunswick to Halberstadt and Leipzig.
 Destroyed by Henry the Lion in 1191, and again by his great-grandson Duke Albert I of Brunswick-Lüneburg in 1255, the fortress and town, as well as nearby Asseburg Castle, were seized in 1258 by Albert I from the House of Asseburg, the descendants of Widekind.
 The castle was rebuilt by the Welf duke Henry I of Brunswick from 1283 onwards.

 By 1432, the town became the permanent residence of the Brunswick Princes of Wolfenbüttel.
 Devastated in the 1542 Schmalkaldic War, it was largely rebuilt in a Renaissance style under Duke Julius of Brunswick-Lüneburg, including several gracht waterways laid out by Hans Vredeman de Vries.
-The duke vested the citizens with market rights in 1570 and founded the Ducal Library (Herzogliche Bibliothek, the later Bibliotheca Augusta) two years later.
+The duke vested the citizens with market rights in 1570 and founded the Ducal Library (the later ') two years later.

 During the Thirty Years' War, Danish troops under King Christian IV occupied the fortified town in 1626.
 Upon the nearby Battle of Lutter, they were besieged by the Imperial forces of General Gottfried Heinrich Graf zu Pappenheim.
 Re-conquered in 1627, the Wolfenbüttel fortress remained under the command of Gottfried Huyn von Geleen.
 In June 1641 the Battle of Wolfenbüttel was fought here, when the Swedish forces under Wrangel and the Count of Königsmark defeated the Austrians under Archduke Leopold of Habsburg, however, they failed to occupy the town.

-Over two centuries, especially under Duke Julius' successors Henry Julius and Augustus the Younger, Wolfenbüttel grew to be a center of the arts and science: Already in 1604, the composer Michael Praetorius (1571–1621) served as Kapellmeister of the Brunswick dukes.
+Over two centuries, especially under Duke Julius' successors Henry Julius and Augustus the Younger, Wolfenbüttel grew to be a center of the arts and science: already in 1604, the composer Michael Praetorius (1571–1621) served as of the Brunswick dukes.
 From 1682, the composer Johann Rosenmüller (1619–1684), who had to flee Germany due to allegations of homosexuality, spent his last years in Wolfenbüttel.
 Gottfried Leibniz (1646–1716) and Gotthold Ephraim Lessing (1729–1781) directed the Ducal Library, and established one of the first lending libraries in Enlightenment Europe.
-However, the ducal court eventually returned to Brunswick in 1753 and Wolfenbüttel subsequently lost in importance.
+However, the ducal court eventually returned to Brunswick in 1753 and Wolfenbüttel subsequently declined in importance.

 During World War II, the city prison became a major execution site of prisoners of the Gestapo.
 Most of those executed were members of various Resistance groups.
 Victims include Marguerite Bervoets and Fernande Volral, and a Dom Lambert, a monk of Ligugé Abbey in France, who was beheaded there on 3 December 1943.